Educational Freedom in Arizona

-Arizona’s Scholarship Tax Credit program has made it possible for thousands of Arizona students to attend a private school that best meets their needs.
-The program allows individuals and corporations to receive tax credits for donations to school tuition organizations (STOs), which in turn the STOs award as scholarships for private school tuition.
+Arizona’s STO program has made it possible for thousands of Arizona students to attend a private school that best meets their needs.
+The program allows individuals and corporations to receive tax credits for donations to STOs, which in turn STOs award as scholarships for private school tuition.

-Because most private schools work with specific STOs, parents should contact a school for this information before seeking a STO scholarship.
+Because most private schools work with specific STOs, parents should contact a school for this information before seeking an STO scholarship.

-In addition to Arizona’s Scholarship Tax Credit program, another source of scholarships for private school tuition is through the ESA program.
-The ESA program allows parents to withdraw their child from a district or charter school and receive ninety percent of state funds allocated for their child to provide a nonpublic education to their child.
+In addition to Arizona’s STO program, another source of scholarships for private school tuition is the ESA program.
+The ESA program allows parents to receive ninety percent of state funds allocated for their child to provide a nonpublic education to their child.
 The program is available to every student in Arizona without limitation.
-Parents who sign ESA contracts for their students may use the scholarship for a variety of educational expenses, including tuition for private school (A.R.S. § 15-2402(B)(4), -2402(B)(6)).
-However, students may not receive STO scholarships while enrolled in the ESA program (A.R.S. § 15-2402(B)(3)).
+Parents who sign ESA contracts for their students may use the scholarship for a variety of educational expenses, including tuition for private school (A.R.S. § 15-2402(B)(4)).
+However, ESA contract students may not receive STO scholarships while enrolled in the ESA program (A.R.S. § 15-2402(B)(3)).

 For more information about the ESA program, visit the Arizona Department of Education’s ESA page at http://www.azed.gov/esa/.

 Arizona law defines “homeschool” as “a nonpublic school conducted primarily by the parent, guardian or other person who has custody of the child or nonpublic instruction provided in the child’s home” (A.R.S. § 15-802(G)(2)).
-Parents who decide to homeschool a child between age 6 and 16 are required to file an affidavit of intent to homeschool and provide additional documentation with the county school superintendent within 30 days from the time the child begins to homeschool.
+Parents who decide to homeschool a child between age 6 and 16 are required to file an affidavit of intent to homeschool with the county school superintendent within 30 days from the time the child begins to homeschool.
 (A.R.S. § 15-802(B)(2)).
-They may wait to begin homeschooling until their child is eight years of age but must still file an affidavit of intent stating as much (A.R.S. §§ 15-802(G)(2); -828).
-Homeschooled students:
+They may wait to begin homeschooling until their child is eight years of age but must still file an affidavit of intent stating as much (A.R.S. § 15-802(B)(3) ).

-- May be eligible for special education services provided through the local school district or charter school, if federal monies are available for such purposes (A.R.S. § 15-763).
+- May be eligible for special education services provided through the local school district or charter school, if federal monies are available for such purposes (R.S. § 15-763).

 Finding the Right School